dboddie-canonical-work/disgorged-docs/intermediate-snapcraft-yaml-example.rst

 The wethr snap also only has one part.
 However, here, it is built using the npm plugin, which is a Snapcraft plugin designed to simplify the building of Node.js and JavaScript-based applications.

--  **plugin**: This block defines the use of the Snapcraft `npm plugin <the-npm-plugin.md>`__ that will perform various language-specific commands in the background.
+-  **plugin**: This block defines the use of the Snapcraft :ref:`npm plugin <the-npm-plugin>` that will perform various language-specific commands in the background.
 The npm plugin creates parts that use Node.js and/or the JavaScript package manager npm.
 The plugin declaration has several sub-sections:

    -  **npm-node-version:** defines the specific version of Node to be used.
    -  **source**: defines the URL or a path of the application code that needs to be downloaded for the build.
 It can be a local or remote path, and can refer to a directory tree, a compressed archive or a revision control repository.